azkiflay/terraform/README.md

     }
   }
 ```
-You can see that the bucket created before (i.e., "*azkiflay-moodle-terraform-state*") is referenced in the *terraform {}* block.
-Consequently, Terraform will not store its *terraform.state* on the local host, instead it will use *terraform.state* downloading it from the S3 bucket, and uploading the state file to the S3 bucket when any changes occur.
+You can see that the bucket created before (i.e., "*azkiflay-moodle-terraform-state*") is referenced in the "*terraform {}*" block.
+Consequently, Terraform will not store its *terraform.state* on the local host any more.
+Instead, it will upload the *terraform.state* to the S3 bucket after any change take place locally, and download the latest copy of the state file from the S3 bucket before making any changes to infrastructure.
+The result is a consistent and secure infrastructure state that is managed collaboratively by members of a team.

-Note that other configuration changes are also made.
-These include the locking mechanism (*dynamodb_table*) and the region where the S3 bucket exists.
-Terraform fetches these setting from other AWS resources that are created for the respective functionalities.
-The following summarizes configurations of these resources.
+In Terraform versions older than *1.11.0*, locking mechanism used to be handled using a *dynamodb_table* AWS resource, which is scheduled to be deprecated in later version.
+It has been replaced by the "use_lockfile", which can be used as demonstrated above.

-Finally, you need to run Terraform to apply the changes and use the S3 store as its backend, using *terraform init*.
+Finally, you need to re-initialize Terraform to let it know that its **local backend** has been changed to a **remote backend**.
+When restarted, it will detect the configuration changes,and it will start using the S3 bucket as its backend.
 ```bash
   terraform init
 ```